MatthijsKamstra/hx-markdown-editor/README.md

 I do a lot of writing in [markdown](http://daringfireball.net/projects/markdown/syntax) and I usually use [Macdown](http://macdown.uranusjr.com/) for that.

-Besides that I also use my normal editors for it: VSCode and Sublime.
+And I also use my normal (code) editors for it: VSCode and Sublime.

 But wouldn't it be awesome to have that all in one?